rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/5. Topic 5 - Service management and EPA prep​/elearning.md

 2. Show you care about efficiency. (e.g., "I know that tracking too much unnecessary data can slow down systems and waste company money.")
 3. Instead of "Vanity Metrics": Show you care about real impact. (e.g., "I believe data engineering should focus on solving actual business problems, not just tracking numbers that look good on paper."

+Your monthly SLO is 99.0% ‘fresh by 09:00’.
+How much budget do you have in a 30-day month?
+30 days × 24 × 60 = 43,200 minutes.
+1% allowed impact = 432 minutes.

+#### Lession summary

+In this lesson you explored the signals that matter in production: the golden signals (latency, traffic, errors, saturation) plus data-platform essentials like freshness, completeness, schema health, and cost per successful outcome.
+You saw why tail behaviour (p95/p99) tells a truer story than averages and how to turn measurements into SLIs with realistic SLOs and, where needed, SLAs.
+We walked through practical formulas for computing key KPIs and used error budgets and burn rates to judge when a problem is significant.

+## L2.
+Dashboards & Visualisation Tools

+Dashboards should answer one question at a glance: Are users getting value right now, and if not, where should I look first?
+This lesson shows how to design outcome-first dashboards that are readable at 2am, reusable across services, and fast enough to trust.

+#### Objectives
+1. Arrange dashboards so one audience sees one story at a glance.
+2. Use Grafana for outcome-focused time-series and Kibana for searchable explanations.
+3. Link panels so context (service, environment, time) follows the user into logs and traces.